GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Experiments

-\textbf{Evaluation of model efficiency and effect of Gaussian number.} We evaluate and compare the latency and memory consumption of our approach with other methods in \cref{tab:efficiency_and_gaussiannumber}.
-Our model achieves multi-modal fusion-based prediction performance while maintaining approximately the same low memory usage as camera-only methods.
-Compared to Co-Occ~\cite{coocc}, our method saves about 50\% memory consumption, making it more suitable for running onboard on autonomous vehicles.
-Additionally, our approach employs only 25,600 Gaussians with 28 channels while Co-Occ~\cite{coocc} requires 80,000 queries with 128 channels to achieve similar performance demonstrating the potential of our method to enable more efficient communication for connected vehicles or multi-robot collaborations.
-The latency of our method is higher than that of vision-based pipelines, which is mainly due to the computation overhead introduced by 3D deformable attention operations.
+\textbf{Evaluation of model efficiency.} We evaluate and compare the latency and average memory consumption of ours with other methods during testing in \cref{tab:efficiency_and_gaussiannumber}.
+Ours achieves multi-modal fusion-based prediction performance while maintaining approximately the same low memory usage as camera-only methods.
+Compared to Co-Occ~\cite{coocc}, ours saves about 50\% average memory consumption, making it more suitable for running onboard on autonomous vehicles.
+In addition, our approach employs only 25,600 Gaussians with 28 channels while Co-Occ~\cite{coocc} requires 80,000 queries with 128 channels to achieve similar performance, demonstrating the potential of our method to enable more efficient communication for connected vehicles or multi-robot collaborations.
+The latency of our method is higher than that of camera-only pipelines, which is mainly due to the computation overhead introduced by 3D deformable attention.
+Some LiDAR-camera methods~\cite{occfusiondepthfree, wildocc} are not compared due to lack of open-source code.
 We also examine the effect of the number of Gaussians on the model performance in~\cref{tab:efficiency_and_gaussiannumber}.
 As the number of Gaussians increases, both latency and memory consumption rise, while the IoU and mIoU metrics are steadily improved.